Samangan/gym-sym/README.md

 # Gym-Sym

-< TODO insert gif screenshot >

 This is a small gym simulation game to learn phaser game engine, and to prototype a fun game loop for a fitness gym simulator.

-Go here: < TODO insert url> to play a version of the game
+Go [here](https://samangan.github.io/games/gym-sym/) to play a version of the game.

 ## Development